elpidiaskardia/travel-connect/README.md

 ### Frontend
 - Angular 17.2.3
 - Node 18.17.0

+## Architecture of Travel Connect API

+the architecture was implemented using the layered architecture approach with the following layers:

+- TravelConnect API
+- Travel Connect Impl (Implementation)
+- TravelConnect DataAccess

 ## How to run the application

 To set up the Travel Connect  Application, follow these steps: